Chart Color Schemes

 Pearce is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the estimated population of Pearce is around 2,730.
-This reflects an increase of 43 people since the 2021 Census, which reported a population of 2,687.
-The change is inferred from the resident population of 2,698 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 32 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,605 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Pearce's 1.6% growth since census positions it within 2.9 percentage points of the SA3 area (4.5%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Pearce is around 2,713 people.
+This figure reflects a growth of 26 individuals since the 2021 Census, which reported a population of 2,687 residents.
+The increase was inferred from AreaSearch's estimation of the resident population at 2,713 following their examination of the latest ERP data release by the ABS in June 2025 and an additional 31 validated new addresses since the Census date.
+This results in a density ratio of 1,595 persons per square kilometer, surpassing the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Considering the projected demographic shifts, over this period projections indicate a decline in overall population, with the suburb's population expected to contract by 175 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 65 to 74 age group, which is projected to increase by 33 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also based on 2022.
+According to these projections, over the period considered, the suburb of Pearce's population is expected to decline overall, with an anticipated contraction of 166 persons by 2041.
+However, specific age cohorts are projected to grow, notably the 65 to 74 age group, which is expected to increase by 30 people.

 Frequently Asked Questions - Population